|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a traditional and popular pasta recipe from Sicily.
-It's quick and easy -- but incredibly satisfying -- and it's also proof that zucchini don't need to be coated in tons of batter in order to be fried to delicious perfection.
+It's easy to make and ready in just 20 minutes from start to finish, and it's incredibly satisfying.
+It's also proof that zucchini doesn't need to be coated in tons of batter in order to be fried to delicious perfection.

 Meanwhile, bring a large pot of salted water to boil for the pasta.

-Heat the olive oil in a skillet (enough to cover the bottom of the skillet and have about 1/8 inch of depth) over medium heat until shimmering.
+Heat the olive oil in a skillet over medium heat until shimmering.

 - Add a light sprinkle of lemon zest on top when serving.

-- Add 1 sliced garlic clove to the frying oil before adding the zucchini, for extra flavor.
+- For extra flavor, sauté 1 sliced garlic clove in the olive oil until lightly golden before adding the zucchini.

-- You can substitute the fresh tagliatelle with dried spaghetti instead, adjusting the cooking time as needed.
+- Substitute the fresh tagliatelle with dried spaghetti, adjusting the cooking time as needed.